Want to create an itinerary from this post?

 Ashland: The center of town will be a packed house, but if you work your way over to far end of Ashland State Park along Route 135 towards Indian Spring Road, you’ll certainly find it a bit more spacious.

 Framingham: Around 6-miles into the race, if you work your way over to Waverly Street, near the commuter rail station, you’ll find that the crowd begins to thin.

 Natick: Along Route 135, you’ll find the Natick Common, which will most likely be crowded, but again, if you play your cards right and get there slightly early – you’ll be destined to grab a great spot.

 Wellesley: Marking just about the halfway point in the race, the lively Wellesley College students will be in full action – so, Wellesley’s business district is set to be yet another loud and active spot, but if you’re seeking more of a relaxed environment, work your way closer to Town Hall.
-From here, you can set up on Hunnewell Park, which is on a hill, or on Washington Street located in Wellesley Hills.
+From here, you can set up in Hunnewell Park, which is on a hill, or on Washington Street located in Wellesley Hills.

-About a mile and a half down the route from the Newton Fire Station, though, Commonwealth Avenue opens up to an exceeding amount of open green space.
+About a mile and a half down the route from the Newton Fire Station, though, Commonwealth Avenue opens up to an expanse of green space.
 Whether you’re sitting on the front lawn of Newton City Hall, or at one of the popular Commonwealth Avenue intersections – Washington Street, Chestnut Street, Centre Street – you are bound to find a great spot to cheer on the runners as they race by.

 Also, Cleveland Circle stands as a great spot to catch the push-rim wheelchair division.
 Due to the fact that Chestnut Hill Avenue is downhill, the racers generally pick up a great deal of speed as they whiz by onto Beacon Street.